-I'm not saying that this debacle is his fault — he was undoubtedly dealt a bad hand with scripts, directors, and Denise Richards during his tenure as Bond — but he must shoulder some of the blame.
+I'm not saying this debacle is his fault.
+He was undoubtedly dealt a lousy hand with scripts, directors, and Denise Richards during his tenure as Bond.
+But he must shoulder some of the blame.

-Watching Brosnan is like watching someone doing an impression of James Bond — Russ Abbott as Basildon Bond if you will.
-Had he grabbed the role by the balls from the offset, then we might not have been subject to three poor films post-GoldenEye.
+Watching Brosnan is like watching someone doing an impression of James Bond.
+Russ Abbott as Basildon Bond, if you will.
+Had he grabbed the role by the balls from the offset, we might not have been subject to three poor films post-GoldenEye.

-I'm not sure what they were feeding Bond while held captive in North Korea.
+I'm unsure what they were feeding Bond while he was held captive in North Korea.
 Hearty three-course meals by the looks of it.
 Out waddles a tubby, middle-aged Brosnan, supposedly 14 months later.

 Bond meets with M, and once again, Brosnan's acting (and I use that term loosely) is brutally exposed:

 I was asking the same thing, Pierce.
-We see the usual over-the-top facial expressions, smarminess, hamminess, and trying too hard to be as suave as Sean and Roger throughout — nuanced acting was never Brosnan's strong point.
+We see the usual over-the-top facial expressions, smarminess, hamminess, and trying too hard to be as suave as Sean and Roger.
+Nuanced acting was never Brosnan's strong point.

-Bond manages to stop his heart from beating and send himself into cardiac arrest — another moment of sheer lunacy from the writers.
-Now I'm not one for slander, but it looks like Brozza is sucking in his gut, too.
+Bond manages to stop his heart from beating, sending himself into cardiac arrest.
+Another moment of sheer lunacy from the writers.
+Now I'm not one for slander, but it looks like Brozza is sucking his gut in, too.

-Halle Berry coming out of the sea is one of countless over-the-top, in-your-face "nods" to previous Bond films for the 40th anniversary.
-Except for this banal sequence more of an insult to the brilliance of Dr. No than a homage.
+Halle Berry's coming out of the sea is one of countless over-the-top, in-your-face "nods" to previous Bond films for the 40th anniversary.
+Except this banal sequence is more of an insult to the brilliance of Dr. No than a homage.

-It's ironic: the majority of Bond girl actresses haven't been great actresses, yet their performances have held water.
+It's ironic: most Bond girl actresses haven't been great, yet their performances have held water.
 What do we get when an Oscar-winning actress lands a Bond girl role?
 The worst Bond girl performance in the entire series.

-After Madonna's ghastly song, we now have to watch her and Brosnan engage in more egregious sex gags.
-I actually don't think that her acting is that bad; it’s Purvis's and Wade's attempts at humour that I can't stomach.
+After Madonna's ghastly song, we must watch her and Brosnan engage in more lousy sex quips.
+I don't think her acting is that bad.
+It's Purvis's and Wade's attempts at humour I can't stomach.

-Brosnan as back at it again — surfing — or computer-generated figure of him is.
-This time he is surfing a makeshift sheet of metal in what is hands-down the most embarrassing moment in the series.
+Brosnan is back at it — surfing — or a computer-generated figure of him is.
+This time, he's surfing a makeshift sheet of metal in what is hands-down the most embarrassing moment in the series.

-It's as if it was a competition on who could be the most irritating, with Michael Madsen, Halle Berry, John Cleese, Rick Yune, and Toby Stephens all battling it out.
+It's like a competition on who could be the most irritating.
+Michael Madsen, Halle Berry, John Cleese, Rick Yune and Toby Stephens battle it out for that prize.
 Even the extras and minor characters are poorly directed and painful to watch.

-The franchise had lost all credibility by this point, and I haven't even mentioned the invisible car.
-I am eternally grateful to Die Another Day for one thing though: it spelt the end of Pierce Brosnan.
+By this point, the franchise had lost all credibility.
+I haven't even mentioned the invisible car.
+I'm eternally grateful to Die Another Day for one thing: it spelt Pierce Brosnan's end.